-In-kind contribution: The value of non-cash contributions that directly benefit a grant-supported project or program and are provided by non-federal third parties without charge to the recipient, the sub-recipient, or a cost-type contractor under a grant or sub award.
-In-kind contributions may be in the form of real property, equipment, supplies, other expendable property, or goods and services directly benefiting and specifically identifiable to the project or program.
-Also known as non-federal share.
-See 45 CFR §75.306, Cost Sharing or Matching.
+In-kind Contributions: The value of non-cash contributions that directly benefit a grant-supported project or program and are provided by non-federal third parties without charge to the recipient, the sub-recipient, or a cost-type contractor under a grant or sub-award.
+In-kind contributions, also known as the non-federal share, may be in the form of real property, equipment, supplies or other expendable property, or goods and services directly benefiting and specifically identifiable to the project or program.
+See 45 CFR §75.306, Cost Sharing or matching.